kukuu/games/system-design-architecture.md

 7. Use SOLID Principles

-## What is diff between functional and object oriented programming?
+## Functional and Object Oriented Programming

 Both concepts have different methods for storing the data and how to manipulate the data.